craig-rylance/StegExec/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- Credit to leetcipher (https://github.com/leetCipher) for the base Python and C++ code.
-This repo improves his work to automate into a simple command line tool.
+- Credit to leetcipher (https://github.com/leetCipher) for the base C++ code.